AxelMontlahuc/BrainrotGen/README.md

     ```

 # Goal
-This website allows you to generate italian brainrot content thanks to Cloudflare AI Workers and Hackclub's AI endpoint.
+This website allows you to generate italian brainrot or subway surfer brainrot thanks to Cloudflare AI Workers and Hackclub's AI endpoint.